raghavSharma8269/VeraCentral/README.md

 ### Code Structure

 - **4 Functions**: Split cleaning into separate functions (snake_case, report_date, clean_jurisdiction, convert_types) for clarity
-- **Sequential Processing**: Applied transformations in order - first rename columns, then create dates, then clean jurisdiction, finally convert types
+- **Order of Functions**: Applied transformations in order.
+First rename columns, then create dates, then clean jurisdiction, finally convert types
-- **Direct Column Access**: Used exact column names ("reporting_month", "reporting_year", "jurisdiction_name") since I had access to the Excel file and knew the structure
-- **Simple Logic**: Each function does one thing - rename columns, combine dates, clean text, or convert types
+- **Simple Logic**: Each function does one thing.
+Rename columns, combine dates, clean text, or convert types
 - **String Operations**: Used regex for snake_case conversion and county name cleaning
 - **Loop-based Type Conversion**: Iterated through each column to determine if it should be string or numeric

-### Technical Choices

 - **Pandas**: Used read_excel() and to_csv() as requested
-- **String Dates**: Kept dates as strings instead of datetime objects to avoid pandas conversion errors
 - **Regex Cleaning**: Used re.search() to find "County" in jurisdiction names and keep only that part
-- **Numeric Detection**: Applied conversion function to each value, converted non-numeric indicators to np.nan
+- **Numeric Detection**: Applied conversion function to each value, converted non numeric indicators to np.nan